A Pale View of Hills (film)

-A Pale View of Hills is a 2025 drama film written and directed by Kei Ishikawa.
-It is based on the 1982 novel by Kazuo Ishiguro.
+A Pale View of Hills is a 2025 drama film written and directed by Kei Ishikawa, based on the 1982 novel by Kazuo Ishiguro.
+The plot follows a widow's memories unraveling between Japan in the 1950s and England in the 1980s.
 It stars Suzu Hirose, Fumi Nikaido, Yō Yoshida and Camilla Aiko.

-The film had its world premiere at the Un Certain Regard section of the 2025 Cannes Film Festival on 15 May 2025.
+A Pale View of Hills had its world premiere at the Un Certain Regard section of the Cannes Film Festival on 15 May 2025.

-Premise

-The plot follows a widow's memories unraveling between Japan in the 1950s and England in the 1980s.